alaudet/raspi-sump/docs/install.md

 This will also copy historical information that you can access from the link in the web page.

+# Optional - Make it Easier to initiate systemd commands

+If you find typing the systemctl commands cumbersome you can make it easier by creating aliases.
+An alias is shortcut you can type that will initiate a long command.

+Aliases are added to the `.bash_aliases` file in your home folder as follows

+        cd /home/__username__
+        nano .bash_aliases

+Copy and paste the following aliases for Raspi-Sump `systemd` commands in the file.
+Make sure there are no spaces at the beginning of each line after pasting.

+        alias sumpon="systemctl --user start raspisump && systemctl --user start rsumpwebchart.timer" alias sumpoff="systemctl --user stop raspisump && systemctl --user stop rsumpwebchart.timer" alias sumpstats="systemctl --user status raspisump"
+        alias sumpchartstats="systemctl --user status rsumpwebchart.timer"
+        alias sumpboot="systemctl --user enable raspisump && systemctl --user enable rsumpwebchart.timer" alias sumpnoboot="systemctl --user disable raspisump && systemctl --user disable rsumpwebchart.timer" alias sumprestart="systemctl --user restart raspisump"

+Save the file, logout and log back in to activate the new aliases.

+- Start raspisump and rsumpwebchart.timer

+        sumpon

+- Stop raspisump and rsumpwebchart.timer

+        sumpoff

+- Show status of the raspisump service

+        sumpstats

+- Show status of the rsumpwebchart timer

+        sumpchartstats

+- Enable raspisump and rsumpchart.timer on boot

+        sumpboot

+- Disable raspisump and rsumpchart.timer on boot

+        sumpnoboot

+- Restart raspisump after making a `raspisump.conf` file change

+        sumprestart

 # Support

 For support open an issue on the Github Issue Tracker or consider joining our discord server.